-Filled with beef, vegetables and made in your slow cooker, Italian Beef Stew is rich, savory and delicious!
-Don’t stand over the stove, let the crockpot do all the work for you!
+Filled with tender beef, vegetables and made in your slow cooker, Italian Beef Stew is rich, savory and delicious!
+Don't stand over the stove, let the crockpot do all the work for you!
 This slow cooker meal is perfect for busy weeknights and chilly evenings for a hearty, wholesome meal!

 Today we're talking Italian Beef Soup.
 It's hearty because it's made with ground beef and filled with vegetables.
 But shh.... we're taking an easy shortcut with this meal because we're using frozen vegetables!

-It comes together in a snap and it’s souper delicious!
+✔️It's an easy slow cooker recipe and comes together in a snap and it's souper delicious!
 Get it? soup-er? 😋

 - ground beef - I choose 80/20 mix for more flavor.